 4. An extension of the analysis of male violence against women to include the institutions of pornography and prostitution.

-Radical feminism arose during the 1960s ‘second wave’ (see Terms and Definitions: part one).
-Radical feminists are often critical of liberal feminism for not going far enough – they believe that society must be changed more wholly than just within its laws, as patriarchy is inherent within its very structures.
+Radical feminism arose during the 1960s ‘second wave’.
+Radical feminists often criticise liberal feminism for not going far enough – they believe that society must be changed more wholly than just within its laws, as patriarchy is inherent within its very structures.
 They also believe that the oppression of women is the oldest and worst form of oppression in the world, and must be overthrown by any means.
-Rad fems, as they are sometimes known, reject traditional gender roles, oppose the objectification of women and strongly disagree with the idea of sex work and/or pornography as female empowerment.
+Rad fems, as they are sometimes known, reject traditional gender roles, oppose the objectification of women and usually strongly disagree with the idea of sex work and/or pornography as female empowerment.

 Prominent Liberal Feminists: Mary Wollstonecraft, Gloria Steinem, Betty Friedan